Parent Plus Loans

 Once the funding has been sent to the University, the Office of Financial Aid will again verify the student's eligibility for payment.
 Then the funds are applied to the student's remaining campus balances, this would include Campus Tuition and Fees, as well as CSUF On-Campus Housing Charges.

-Once the student's account has been paid in full, Student Financial Services (SFS) will mail a check for the remainder of the funds to the parent borrower.
+Once the student's account has been paid in full, Student Business Services (SBS) will mail a check for the remainder of the funds to the parent borrower.
 If the student owes money to the University there will be a temporary hold placed on the disbursement until the balance on the student's account is paid in full.